-The blood cholesterol reducing effect of phytosterols was given 50 years ago.
+The blood cholesterol-reducing effect of phytosterols was given 50 years ago.
 It was not until the 1990 s that significant advancement has been made in the understanding of this field and serious thought was given to their use, as a functional ingredient (J. Quillez, 2003).
-It was marketed as a pharmaceutical product under the name cytellin, and has been used for treatment of elevated cholesterol from 1954-1982.
+It was marketed as a pharmaceutical product under the name cytellin, and has been used for the treatment of elevated cholesterol from 1954-1982.
 Now a day, it is well established that high intakes of plant sterols or stanols can lower serum total and LDL-cholesterol concentrations in humans (Nissinen M., 2002).
-In the intestinal lumen, phytosterols replace the cholesterol from mixed micelles and inhibit cholesterol absorption in blood.
+In the intestinal lumen, phytosterols replace the cholesterol from mixed micelles and inhibit cholesterol absorption in the blood.
 In human beings, the consumption of 1.5-1.8 g/day of plant sterols or stanols can reduced cholesterol absorption by 30-40 %.
-In recent studies in animals it has been observed that intake of phytosterols esterified with n-3 fatty acids not only leads to a lower in cholesterol and triglycerides but also has other cardiovascular advantages (such as beneficial effects on endothelial and vascular smooth muscle cell function) associated with the consumption of n-3 fatty acids (Ewart H.S., 2002).
+In recent studies in animals, it has been observed that intake of phytosterols esterified with n-3 fatty acids not only leads to a lower in cholesterol and triglycerides but also has other cardiovascular advantages (such as beneficial effects on endothelial and vascular smooth muscle cell function) associated with the consumption of n-3 fatty acids (Ewart H.S., 2002).
 Tissue LDL–receptor expression has been increased in response to decreased cholesterol absorption and resulting in increased clearance of circulating LDL.
-Decreased cholesterol absorption is also related with increased cholesterol synthesis, and increasing phytosterol intake has been shown to increase endogenous cholesterol synthesis in humans.
-Instead the increase in cholesterol synthesis induced by increasing phytosterol intake, the net result is a reduction in serum LDL cholesterol concentration (Ratnayake W.M., 2003).
+Decreased cholesterol absorption is also related to increased cholesterol synthesis, and increasing phytosterol intake has been shown to increase endogenous cholesterol synthesis in humans.
+Instead of the increase in cholesterol synthesis induced by increasing phytosterol intake, the net result is a reduction in serum LDL cholesterol concentration (Ratnayake W.M., 2003).
 Health Canada reviewed the evidence of 84 randomized controlled trials that have been published between 1994-2007 involving phytosterol supplementation.
 An average of 8.8% reduction in LDL-cholesterol level was observed at a mean intake of 2 grams of phytosterols per day.
-Therefore, Health Canada concluded that the sufficient scientific evidence exists to support a relationship between phytosterol consumption and blood cholesterol lowering (Raphael J. Ogbe, 2015).
+Therefore, Health Canada concluded that sufficient scientific evidence exists to support a relationship between phytosterol consumption and blood cholesterol lowering (Raphael J. Ogbe, 2015).

 b) Anti-cancer effect of phytosterol

 In past years, a great deal of interest has been given to the role of phytosterol in the protection from cancer.
 Raicht et al. described that dietary SIT may offer protection from chemically induced colon cancer (Raicht et al., 1980).
 More recently, specific food components have been identified which are uniquely providing a beneficial effect in lowering the risk of specific cancer subtypes.
-Plant sterols are well known for their effects on blood cholesterol levels, however research into their potential role in lowering cancer risk remains in its infancy (Willett, W.C., 1995).
+Plant sterols are well known for their effects on blood cholesterol levels, however, research into their potential role in lowering cancer risk remains in its infancy (Willett, W.C., 1995).
 The dietary contribution of phytosterol may be one nutritional factor that affecting the distribution of this disease (Bruce J., Grattan Jr., 2013).
 Several mechanisms such as inhibition of carcinogen production, stimulation of apoptosis, and induction of the sphingomyelin cell cycle have been suggested as accounting for the anti-carcinogenic effects of phytosterols.
-However, cancer therapy using phytosterol formulations has yet to be designed, largely due to the gap in the literature with regards to method of action (Vanu Ramkumar Ramprasath., 2015).
+However, cancer therapy using phytosterol formulations has yet to be designed, largely due to the gap in the literature with regards to the method of action (Vanu Ramkumar Ramprasath., 2015).

 c) Alterations in Cell Membrane Properties

 Cholesterol is the important structural component of mammalian cell membranes, so replacement of cholesterol with phytosterols has been found to alter the physical properties of cell membranes in vitro, which could potentially affect signal transduction or membrane-bound enzyme activity (Raphael J. Ogbe, 2015).
-Limited evidence from animal model of hemorrhagic stroke suggested that very high intakes of plant sterols or stanols replaced cholesterol in red blood cell membranes, resulting in increased deformability and potentially increased versatility.
+Limited evidence from an animal model of hemorrhagic stroke suggested that very high intakes of plant sterols or stanols replaced cholesterol in red blood cell membranes, resulting in increased deformability and potentially increased versatility.
 However, daily phytosterols supplementation (1g/1000kcal) for four weeks did not alter red blood cell versatility in human beings (Simon G. Mafulul, 2015).

 d) Alteration in Testosterone Metabolism

 Evidence from animal studies suggests that very high phytosterol intakes can result in alteration of testosterone metabolism by inhibiting 5-alpha-reductase, a membrane-bound enzyme that converts testosterone to dihydro-testosterone, a more active metabolite (Jones P.J., 1999).
-Thus, phytosterols may reduce the activity of enzymes involve in testosterone metabolism in male animals.
+Thus, phytosterols may reduce the activity of enzymes involved in testosterone metabolism in male animals.
 A recent study has been shown that there are no significant changes in free or total serum testosterone concentrations were observed in men who take 1.6 g/day of plant sterol esters for one year (Ling W.H., 1995).

 e) Anti-inflammatory Effects